IRA Charitable Rollover – A Permanent Giving Option

 A gift of cash is simple and eligible for an immediate charitable tax credit.

-An easy way to give funds you have set aside for charitable causes like Share Our Strength and the No Kid Hungry campaign is to transfer funds from your donor advised fund directly by using the link below.
-Simply start typing in your fund provider name and the system will prompt you through the process.
+An easy way to give funds you have set aside for charitable causes like Share Our Strength and the No Kid Hungry campaign is to transfer funds from your donor-advised fund.Learn more and find a helpful link to initiate a transfer here.

 If you have any questions, please email Donna Batcho at email@example.com.
 Thank you for your support.